Apostasy in Islam by country: Iraq

 In the 2010s, an increasing number of Iraqis, especially young people in the capital city of Baghdad and the Kurdistan Region, were leaving Islam for a variety of reasons.
 Some cite the lack of women's rights in Islam, others the political climate, which is dominated by conflicts between Shia Muslim parties who seek to expand their power more than they try to improve citizens' living conditions.
 Many young ex-Muslims sought refuge in the Iraqi Communist Party, and advocated for secularism from within its ranks.
 The sale of books on atheism by authors such as Abdullah al-Qasemi and Richard Dawkins has risen in Baghdad.
 In Iraqi Kurdistan, a 2011 AK-News survey asking whether respondents believed God existed, resulted in 67% replying 'yes', 21% 'probably', 4% 'probably not', 7% 'no' and 1% had no answer.
 The subsequent harsh battle against Islamic State and its literalist implementation of Sharia caused numerous youths to dissociate themselves from Islam altogether, either by adopting Zoroastrianism or secretly embracing atheism.

 When Sadr al-Din learned about natural selection in school, he began questioning the relationship between Islam and science, studying the history of Islam, and asking people's opinions on both topics.
 At the age of 20, he changed his first name to Daniel, after atheist philosopher Daniel Dennett.
 He came into conflict with his family, who threatened him with death, and after his father found books in his room denying the existence of God and miracles, he tried to shoot his son.
 Daniel fled Iraq, and obtained asylum in the Netherlands.

 Jordan

-Islam in Jordan does not explicitly ban apostasy in its penal code; however, it permits any Jordanian to charge another with apostasy and its Islamic courts to consider conversion trials.
-If an Islamic court convicts a person of apostasy, it has the power to sentence a prison term, annul that person's marriage, seize property and disqualify him or her from inheritance rights.
+Jordan does not explicitly ban apostasy in its penal code; however, it permits any Jordanian to charge another with apostasy and its Islamic courts to consider conversion trials.
+If an Islamic court convicts a person of apostasy, it has the power to sentence a prison term, annul that person's marriage, seize property, and disqualify him or her from inheritance rights.
 The Jordanian poet Islam Samhan was accused of apostasy for poems he wrote in 2008, and sentenced to a prison term in 2009.